HomeMiles & Points SaleBuy Virgin Atlantic Points with a 70% bonus (0.89p or 1.48¢ each)

 340,000 points at a cost of £3,015 comes out to a cost/point of ~0.89 pence

-Based on what others have reported (my UK account doesn’t show US pricing), members whose Virgin Flying Club accounts are based in the US can buy miles from between 1.60 and 1.69 cents each.
+Based on what we have seen historically (my UK account doesn’t show US pricing), Flying Club members whose accounts are registered to a US address should be able to buy points from 1.48 cents each.

-As you can see, buying Virgin points from a UK-based account is considerably cheaper than buying them from a US-based account (that’s why I keep my account based in the UK) but even at 1.70 cents/point, this sale is still one the best that we’ve ever seen Virgin Atlantic offer its US members.
+As you can see, buying Virgin points from a UK-based account is considerably cheaper than buying them from a US-based account (that’s why I keep my account based in the UK), but even at 1.48 cents/point, this sale still has the best pricing that we’ve seen Virgin Atlantic offer to its US members.

 Is it worth buying points in this sale?

-Personally, I don’t like using Virgin Atlantic points for travel on Virgin Atlantic (with one exception) because of the high surcharges that the airline chooses to add to award bookings, but I LOVE using them for premium cabin awards on ANA.
+Personally, I don’t like using Virgin Atlantic points for travel on Virgin Atlantic because of the high surcharges that the airline chooses to add to award bookings, but I love using them for premium cabin awards on ANA.

-ANA now has a reasonably new Business Class product (the Room) and even though I have yet to try out this product (the pandemic took care of that), I’m pretty sure that it’s the best Business Class seat in the world.
-Yes, it’s probably better than the Qatar Airways Qsuite (review).
+ANA now has a very popular Business Class product (the Room) and even though I have yet to try out it out, I’m pretty sure that it’s the best Business Class seat in the world.
+Yes, it’s probably better than the Qatar Airways Qsuite.

 an airplane seat with a screen and a television